-Recommendation Benefit Implementation Stage makes a WordPress site work and is also where the database login information for a WordPress site is kept.
-Because the configuration is vulnerable to attacks, it must be secured.
-One way of doing it is by changing its location so that hackers can't find it in its default location.
-Also, file permissions should be restricted as an additional security measure.
+Recommendation Benefit Implementation Stage restricted as an additional security measure.
 Set the file permissions to 600 so that the wp-config file can only be edited by the owners.
 Finally, it is recommended that access to this file be set to deny to protect it.
 This can be accomplished by modifying the .htaccess file.
-5 1 (6 1) Secure WP-Admin One way to improve the admin login security is by Development /Coding forcing logins to be transmitted over SSL (Secure Sockets Layer).
+Secure WP-Admin One way to improve the admin login security is by forcing logins to be transmitted over SSL (Secure Sockets Layer).
 This can be done by adding this piece code "define ('FORCE_SSL_ADMIN,' true);" to the wp-config.php file.
 Ensure that an SSL certificate is installed on the website and that any mixed content issues are resolved.
-Change Database Prefix WordPress databases hold all the website's data.
-They Development /Coding Change Database I Tenx may be vulnerable to attacks if they are named with Development / Couring the platform's default prefix.
+Development /Coding Change Database Prefix WordPress databases hold all the website's data.
+They may be vulnerable to attacks if they are named with the platform's default prefix.
 Changing this to a unique prefix can help to hide table names and improve the website's overall security posture.
-Obfuscate the Admin By default, the URL (Uniform Resource Locator) for Development /Coding portal logging into all WordPress websites is the website's main URL followed by wp-login.php or wp-admin - for example, testapp.com/wp-login.php.
+Development /Coding Obfuscate the Admin portal By default, the URL (Uniform Resource Locator) for logging into all WordPress websites is the website's main URL followed by wp-login.php or wp-admin - for example, testapp.com/wp-login.php.
 Cybercriminals are aware of this; if you can change this URL, you will make it more difficult for them to access the website's login page.
 Thus, it is recommended that the admin portal's URL be obfuscated to make it less predictable.
-Implement a CAPTCHA Implementing a CAPTCHA on the login page can Development /Coding in the login page reduce hacking attempts by preventing automated scripts from attempting brute-force or other attacks on the login page without first solving the CAPTCHA's challenge.
+Development /Coding Implement a CAPTCHA in the login page Implementing a CAPTCHA on the login page can reduce hacking attempts by preventing automated scripts from attempting brute-force or other attacks on the login page without first solving the CAPTCHA's challenge.
+Development /Coding